shavit2310/BERT-Sentiment-Sentence-Embedding/README.md

 in NLP experiments.

 The **Transformer** architecture that selectively concentrates on a discrete aspect of information, whether considered <br/>
-subjective or objective, encourages the option of training parallelization which led to the development of a pretrained <br/>
+subjective or objective, encourages the option of training parallelization which led to the development of pretrained <br/>
 systems like BERT and GPT.

 Created on a **pre-trained** on a large corpus of unlabelled text including the entire Wikipedia (that’s 2,500 million words) <br/>